 - Employee Motivation and Retention: Linking contributions to company profits can increase employee morale and loyalty, as employees directly benefit from the company’s success.

-- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $$66k for 2024, making it a beneficial option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for the current year, making it a advantageous option for employee benefits.

 Setting Up a Profit Sharing Plan